Homebuyer Education Part 2: Readiness Basics

 Pro Tip: Use clear filenames and keep your documents updated.
 For example: 2026-01-31 Paystub - FirstName LastName.pdf

-• Moving money between accounts without documentation (paper trail matters)
+• Unclear paper trails: Moving money between accounts without keeping documentation for the transfers.

-• Taking on new debt while preparing for pre-approval
+• Financing changes: Taking on new debt or changing jobs while preparing for your pre-approval.

 Preparation is a journey that starts whenever you’re ready.
 If you’re just beginning to think about homeownership, take your time to explore your options and build your knowledge with the Helpdesk.
 When you feel prepared to take action, start with one small step from the list below.